 Building Ally-ship and Exploring My Own Role and Commitment to Ending Gender-Based Violence

-4 hours (starting at $500 for schools and non-profit organizations, contact us for corporate and public sector pricing)
+4 hours (starting at $600 for schools and non-profit organizations, contact us for corporate and public sector pricing)

 This workshop contains all the elements from Options 1-3 and builds participants’ capacity to be agents of change within themselves and their communities, using a variety of experiential learning techniques to improve communication, through increased emotional intelligence.
 Participants will have the opportunity to practice skills in supporting survivors, challenging unequal gender norms, fostering empathy, listening actively and promoting consent.